 Oscar Charleston is remembered as one of the most respected individuals to play professional black baseball.
-He be career in 1920 at the age 23, and ended that career 21 years later at the age of 44.
-Charleston spent the majority of his life as a player/manager in professional baseball.
+His career began in 1920 at the age 23, and ended 21 years later at the age of 44.
+He spent the majority of his life as a player/manager in the Negro Leagues.

 Charleston was not known for his ability to hit for power, yet still managed to hit 143 home runs for his career, leading the Eastern Colore...